Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Machines are good at getting rid of problems around predictability.
 Machines can help us build in some randomness (solving our last problem), this can, however, create problems with remembering passphrases, but we'll come on to that.

+For now, let's continue and create a manual passphrase, but going forward, we could decide to stop worrying about this any more, by handing off these problems to a machine.
+Watch this space.

 ## It's what you do with it that counts

 As well as picking a good passphrase, we need to protect it.
 We must limit its reuse, keep it to ourselves and store it carefully.